Jury returns decision: Rules Brandy Payne GUILTY in death of seven-day-old infant

 MILWAUKEE (WITI) — A jury has found Brandy Payne of Milwaukee guilty of killing her seven-day-old son.
 23-year-old Payne was convicted on a charge of first degree reckless homicide.

-According to the criminal complaint, last summer, Panye told police she raised the baby over her head and then threw him to the kitchen floor following a telephone argument with the baby’s father.
-After throwing the baby, Panye told police she observed bleeding from the child’s head.
+According to the criminal complaint, last summer, Payne told police she raised the baby over her head and then threw him to the kitchen floor following a telephone argument with the baby’s father.
+After throwing the baby, Payne told police she observed bleeding from the child’s head.